Office Address

 Are the COVID-19 vaccines effective against the delta variant?

 Yes.
-Data show that the COVID-19 vaccines are extremely effective in protecting fully vaccinated people from catching and spreading the virus, including the delta variant.
+Data show that the COVID-19 vaccines are extremely effective in protecting fully vaccinated people from catching and spreading the virus, including the delta and omicron variants.
 But it is critical that you are fully vaccinated to be protected.

 New data is showing that a small number of vaccinated people can be infected by delta variant in a breakthrough infection and may be contagious, but these cases represent a very small amount of transmission occurring around the country.